 Building a clean and equitable energy economy and addressing the climate crisis is a top priority of the Biden Administration.
-This FOA will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050" to the benefit of all Americans.
-The Department of Energy is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment, and ensuring environmental justice and inclusion of underserved communities.
+This FOA will advance the Biden Administration's goals to achieve carbon pollution-free electricity by 2035 and to "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050"1 to the benefit of all Americans.
+The Department of Energy is committed to pushing the frontiers of science and engineering, catalyzing clean energy jobs through research, development, demonstration, and deployment (RDD&D), and ensuring environmental justice and inclusion of underserved communities.

 The research and development (R&D) activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
-Specifically, this FOA supports meaningful improvements in fish passage to enable clean, renewable hydropower generation with improved environmental outcomes and ecosystem resilience.
-Such efforts enhance the long-term sustainability of the fleet, enabling hydropower to support bringing additional variable renewable resources online to enable carbon pollution-free electricity by 2035 and net zero greenhouse gas emissions by 2050.
+Specifically, this FOA supports applied research, development, and demonstration activities in high-priority building technologies, including next-generation HVAC, envelope, and lighting retrofits, as well as technologies that enhance the resilience of buildings and allow them to be assets to the electrical grid.
+The technologies this FOA supports are essential tools to ensuring deep decarbonization of the U.S. building stock is achieved equitably, with benefits to building owners and occupants across all building types, sectors, and geographies.